Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 The lead hunter charged at her his sabre drawn swinging a wide arc in hopes of connecting with her exposed neck.
 She closed her feet together shouting a single word and a moment later the sabre had turned into a bouquet of flowers.

-"Ha!
-It will take more than that to win me, but not bad for a first date!"
+"I'm very flattered, but it will take more than that to win me, but not bad for a first date!"
 She laughed.

 The remaining men somehow found courage even after having seen her transmute solid metal into plant life.
 They all charged her full force and as a line.
 From behind the Church door, Sato emerged running full speed towards the assailants.
-Barris followed in toe though having difficulty keeping up with him.
+Barris followed in toe, though having difficulty keeping up with him.

 "Why am I always without some way to help?" he asked out loud.